Aidin-Sahneh/airline-ai-assistant/README.md

 An AI-powered customer support assistant for an airline.
 This project demonstrates the implementation of OpenAI's tool-calling capabilities to enable a large language model to interact with an external SQLite database for retrieving and managing ticket prices.
 The application is served via a Gradio web interface.

-This project was developed as part of the "LLM Engineering" course by Ed Donner on Udemy.

 ## Key Features
 ![Airline AI Assistant Demo](demo.gif)